cdbdev/python-doc/doc/python_bindings.md

 # Calling a C library
-Are you a Python developer with a C library you’d like to use from Python?
-If so, then Python bindings allow you to call functions and pass data from Python to C, letting you take advantage of the strengths of both languages.
+Python bindings allow you to call functions and pass data from Python to C, letting you take advantage of the strengths of both languages.

 # Why call C from Python
 There are several situations where creating Python bindings to call a C library is a great idea: